No matches found. Please delete your results or press the "Show All".

 I believe a teacher is a guide who leads students through challenges, helps them find their strengths, and shows them directions for future growth.
 I know how essential dedicated teachers are, especially at the level of higher education.
 I am a dedicated teacher and I look forward to sharing my knowledge with my students.

-Rita L. Irwin is a Professor of Curriculum Studies and Art Education, and Associate Dean of Teacher Education.
+Rita L. Irwin is a Professor of Curriculum Studies and Art Education, and former Associate Dean of Teacher Education.
 Rita has been an educational leader for a number of provincial, national and international organizations including being President of the Canadian Society for the Study of Education, Canadian Association of Curriculum Studies and the Canadian Society for Education through Art, and is the current President of the International Society for Education through Art.

 Her research interests have spanned in-service art education, teacher education, socio-cultural issues, and curriculum practices across K-12 and informal learning settings.
 Rita publishes widely, exhibits her artworks, and has secured a range of research grants, including a number of Social Science and Humanities Research Council of Canada grants to support her work in Canada, Australia, Taiwan, and beyond.
 Her most recent co-edited books include Revisions: Readings in Canadian Art Teacher Education (co-edited with Kit Grauer and Mike Emme) and Being with A/r/tography (co-edited with Stephanie Springgay, Carl Leggo, and Peter Gouzouasis).